Key generation

 You can generate a key with different parameters and for different purposes.
 The default settings include an expiration of 3 years and elliptic curves as cryptographic algorithm.
 All of them can be modified.

-Just a quick note at this point: It is not possible to explicitly generate a certificate.
-You only ever generate a key, as an certificate is always a part from a key, containing only public key material.
+Just a quick note at this point: it is not possible to explicitly generate a certificate.
+You only ever generate a key, as a certificate is always a part of a key, containing only public key material.

-The sq key generate is a stateful operation, which imports the key directly into the key store.
+Using the sq key generate command is a stateful operation, which imports the key directly into the key store.
 If you want to avoid this, you could also use the --output option to specify a location for the key file.
-The co-generated revocation file will automatically be stored in $HOME/.local/share/sequoia/revocation-certificates (see chapter 'files' for more information ) - as long as you don't state otherwise.
+The co-generated emergency revocation file will automatically be stored in $HOME/.local/share/sequoia/revocation-certificates (see chapter 'File structure and backup' for more information ) - as long as you don't state otherwise.

 You don't have to separate different User IDs, but could instead combine them to one statement --userid 'alice <alice@example.com>'.
 However, this is not the recommended practice, instead Sequoia suggests to have separate User IDs for name and email address, which allows them to be certified or being revoked separately.